ufidon/crypt/labs/lab02/README.md

 __Description__

-Get familiar with the source code for [Caesar cipher](https://en.wikipedia.org/wiki/Caesar\_cipher) and [Simtran cipher](https://en.wikipedia.org/wiki/Transposition\_cipher)(Simtran cipher is a nickname of Columnar transposition cipher), then complete the following tasks in _Python interactive console_:
+Get familiar with the source code for [Caesar cipher](https://en.wikipedia.org/wiki/Caesar\_cipher) and [Simtran cipher](https://en.wikipedia.org/wiki/Transposition\_cipher)(Simtran cipher is a variation of Columnar transposition cipher), then complete the following tasks in _Python interactive console_:

 Put the contents of plaintext or ciphertext in source code is _NOT encouraged_.